wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

    * We use HAML for all views.
    * We avoid logic in views, putting HTML generators into helpers.
    * We ALWAYS put spaces after list items and method parameters (`[1, 2, 3]`, not `[1,2,3]`), around operators (`x += 1`, not `x+=1`), and around hash arrows.
+   <br /><br />

-   Plese consider the people who will read your code, and make it look nice for them.
-It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.
+   Please consider the people who will read your code, and make code reable for them.

 6. Visually review with others while it's in your unit test environment.

-7. Check the new branch into GitHub.
+7. Check the new branch into GitHub (or whatever version control repository your team uses).

 8. Others make comments on the code.

-9. One of the leads moves the branch into a test org and run the tests.
+9. One of the leads moves the branch into a test org and run more tests.

    https://github.com/ipoconnection/ipo-web/blob/master/TESTS_README.md

-10. One of the leads deploys the change into production, then run post-deploy tests.
+10. One of the leads deploys the change into production, then run <strong>post-deploy</strong> tests.